Updated: Aug 29, 2021

-I was walking around Valencia with my guitar and ran into Genevieve (a young Australian woman who lived with my family in Valencia during a high school year abroad), who told me she was in a hurry and asked if I'd like to share a taxi so we could have some time to catch up.
+I was walking around Valencia with my guitar and ran into Genevieve, the young Australian woman who lived with my family in Valencia during her gap year as a teenager, who told me she was in a hurry and asked if I'd like to share a taxi so we could have some time to catch up.

 Upon getting into the taxi, she accidentally sat on my hand, creating somewhat of an awkward, but icebreaking moment that we both soon laughed off.